 This epidemic causes many painful and embarrassing moments for those poor souls who are afflicted and their friends and family.
-I won’t keep you in suspense any longer; in fact if you have 1 or more of the following symptoms you have a bad case and need help.
+I won’t keep you in suspense any longer; in fact, if you have one or more of the following symptoms you have a bad case and need help.

 - You thought LOL meant lots of love until you sent an email to someone saying something like, “I’m so sorry for your loss.
 I always admired her.
 LOL.”

 - You have caused friends and family pain when you didn’t even know you did something wrong on social media.
-Example, my daughter showed me a snap chat pic on her phone of the hottest guy on campus.
-Of course I couldn’t see it so when I clicked on the screen to enlarge the picture I apparently sent him a heart and embarrassed my daughter to the point where she almost took my head.
+Example, my daughter showed me a snapchat picture on her phone of the hottest guy on campus.
+Of course I couldn’t see it so when I clicked on the screen to enlarge the picture I apparently sent him a heart and embarrassed my daughter to the point where she almost took my head off.
 (Fortunately she was distracted by a message on her phone.)